pabl6CH/clon-pseudoChannel/README.md

 % ./install.sh
 ```

 You need to have your Plex server IP and [Plex Token](https://bit.ly/2p7RtOu) handy as the install script will ask for them.
 If you run into issues or want to know more about customizing/configuring PseudoChannel, check out the wiki for details.
-If you need further help, have some ideas or just want to chat all things FakeTV, visit out FakeTV Discord chat here: https://discord.gg/7equn68
+If you need further help, have some ideas or just want to chat all things FakeTV, visit our FakeTV Discord chat here: https://discord.gg/7equn68